abhinand888/Sales_Insights/README.md

 ### Insights:-

 - The Highest Revenue is the year 2018.
+- Delhi NCR is the highest contributor in Revenue and Sales quantity by Market.
+- Electricalsara stores is the highest revenue contributor by customer type.
 - There is a decrease in the revenue trend from 2017–2020
-- Delhi NCR is the highest contributor in Revenue and Sales quantity by Market.
-- E-commerce gives the highest revenue contribution by customer type
-- Electricalsara stores is the top customer by revenue.
-- Central Market contributes to more Revenue

 ### Key Learnings:-